PyCharmers/PyCharmers/README.md

 Introduction to PyCharmers
 ============

 Welcome to PyCharmers!
-PyCharmers is SLAC's premier intro to Python course.
+PyCharmers is SLAC's premier Intro to Python course.
 We'll be building this course throughout the semester with your help!

 ##Getting setup to use Python
-While we prefer you to have a Linux or Unix operating system on your computer, we'll still help if you want to use Windows.
+While we prefer you to have a Linux or Unix operating system on your computer, we'll still help if you want to use Windows for the first few lessons.
+After that, you will need Linux.

 ### Installing on Linux
 Open a terminal and type